-Advance your career with an education in Population Health Management and Leadership
+Advance your career in public health and health care with degree specialization in Population Health Leadership and Management

 I have a better grasp on public health theory because of my training in the MPH-PEP program, and as such am better prepared for the real-world public health challenges I face at work on a daily basis.